gwimbly03/blackICE/README.md

 # BlackICE

-Advanced, modular pentesting engine written in Python — a collection of scanners and attack modules with a configurable logger and notification system.
+Advanced, modular pentesting engine written in Python, a collection of scanners and attack modules with a configurable logger and notification system so far.

 ---